vijaigan/vijaigan.github.io/_posts/2019-12-12-AWS-Security-Specialty-Exam-Preparation.md

 ---

-Note: These are notes which took during the exam study.
+Note: These are notes I took during the AWS Security Specialty exam study.
 Hope this will be useful to somebody.

 <https://www.linkedin.com/in/gvijai/> - My Linkedin profile: